China Shipping Group

-China Shipping Group Company, Limited, formerly China Shipping (Group) Company, is a former Chinese state-owned shipping conglomerate.
-It is now one of the intermediate holding companies for another Chinese state-owned conglomerate, China COSCO Shipping, which was formed by a merger of China Ocean Shipping Company (COSCO) and China Shipping Group by the creation of a new parent company for the two conglomerates.
+China Shipping Group Company was a former shipping corporation from 1997 to 2016, owned by the State Council of China.
+The company merged with China Ocean Shipping Company to form China COSCO Shipping Corporation in January 2016.

 China Shipping Group was mainly engaged in shipping of oil tankers, passenger ships and container vessels.
 Other related businesses included ship and Terminal management, finance and investment, engineering, human resources, trading and information technology.